piano35-edb/barman-docs-rewrite/docs/recovering/using_recovery.md

 !!!NOTE
     It is advisable to use the **postgres** user to perform the recovery on the remote host.

-!!!warning
-    Do not issue a recover command using a target data directory where a PostgreSQL instance is running.
-In that case, remember to stop it before issuing the recovery.
-This applies also to tablespace directories.

 ### Limitations of the remote recovery